 French Pronunciation for Speakers of American English

 French Language Tutorial 2nd edition is now available!
-The updated edition of FLT is now available with more vocabulary, sample sentences, and cultural information as well as newly recorded mp3s.
-The PDF e-book is available for immediate download for $14.95 or if you prefer a paperback coil-bound book, it can be printed on demand and shipped world-wide by Lulu.com for $29.95.
-Please visit the Store for more information and to order online.
+The updated edition of FLT includes more vocabulary, sample sentences, and cultural information as well as newly recorded (and free) mp3s.
+The PDF e-book is available for immediate download for $14.95 USD.
+A paperback coil-bound book can be printed on demand and shipped world-wide by Lulu.com for $29.95 USD + shipping.
+You will receive the e-book for free with purchase of the paperback.
+Please visit the Store for more information.

 ● Pure Vowels